 Frequently Asked QuestionsAre these services covered by my Health Insurance Company?

 We are in-network providers of Blue Cross Blue Shield of MA, Harvard Pilgrim Health Care, United Health Care (only plans associated with HPHC), and Allways Health Partners.
 For families who have coverage with other insurance companies, out-of-network coverage may apply.
 We work with each family to help them understand their benefits and coverage options.
 For additional information regarding insurance coverage click here http://www.asha.org/public/coverage

 Can my child still receive private therapy if they are already being seen through Early Intervention?

 Yes, additional private therapy can be beneficial to children under 3 years of age, as this is a critical stage for language development.
 Most insurance companies will cover both Early Intervention and private speech therapy services simultaneously.

-How do I know if child's language skills are age appropriate?
+How do I know if my child's language skills are age appropriate?